 - dealing with the matter officially and issuing official advice

-In the event that mediation is no longer possible, or if the mediation intervention of the ombudsman has not yielded results, a formal investigation can be initiated.
-A student can request this from the Ombudsman.
+In the event that mediation is no longer possible or has not yielded results, a formal investigation can be initiated.
+You can request this from the ombudsman.
 In that case, the complaint will always be put in writing.

 The complaint is declared either valid, partially valid, or invalid.
 This verdict may be accompanied by a recommendation to those involved, to the Faculty Board, or the Executive Board.
 Verdicts are incorporated into the annual report, however, the identities of those involved are not revealed.